akihikodaki/dts/test_plans/macsec_for_ixgbe_test_plan.rst

    It can't be set successfully.

 3. Set "pn" to 0xffffffec on both rx and tx sides.
-   Rx port can receive four packets.
+   Rx port can receive four packets.But the expected number of packets is 3/4/5 While the explanation that DPDK developers gave is that it's hardware's behavior.

    Set "pn" to 0xffffffed on both rx and tx sides.
-   Rx port can receive three packets.
+   Rx port can receive three packets.But the expected number of packets is 3/4.
+While the explanation that DPDK developers gave is that it's hardware's behavior.

    Set "pn" to 0xffffffee/0xffffffef on both rx and tx sides.
    Rx port can receive three packets too.
 But the expected number